Teina Pora: Malcolm Rewa's offending profile

+Pora's second trial 2000

 Pora appealed his conviction after the semen in Ms Burdett's body was found to belong to Malcolm Rewa.
 The Court of Appeal ordered a retrial and in 2000, Pora was found guilty a second time.
 Pora then applied for the royal prerogative of mercy, under which the Governor-General can order a new trial.
 In May 2013, his legal team prepared an appeal to the Privy Council to have his convictions quashed which put his application for mercy on hold.

+Police concerns about Pora's conviction

+Two police officers expressed concerns that Pora was wrongly convicted.
+Detective Sergeant Dave Henwood, a criminal profiler, believed Rewa raped and murdered Mrs Burdett and acted alone, based on his knowledge of Rewa's criminal signature.
+In 2012 a second senior officer, who also worked on the case, wrote to Police Commissioner Peter Marshall expressing his concern that the wrong man had been convicted.
+Susan's brother, Jim Burdett, also believed that Rewa was the one who raped and killed his sister.
+He believed Susan stood up for herself, that Rewa took the bat off her that she kept for self-defence and "struck the blows that killed her".